 Stress, panic, or anxiety in dogs can be triggered by many different factors.
 And again, this can be very unique to each dog and their experiences.
 However, there are certain triggers that seem to be universal for most dogs, such as fireworks, thunder, and sirens to name a few.

-Some dogs have traumas and we don’t realize how deep they go or what’s involved.
 For example, Henry is a rescue.
 He spent four months in foster care.
 I later learned, that his foster mom didn’t like him.
 Additionally, I discovered his original family was an elderly couple.
 When they died, he was thrown out with the trash.
 He definitely came to me with some trauma.
 Initially, Henry’s panic triggers included:

 - loud noises, such as fireworks or thunder